Our code of conduct

 • job security and redundancy

-• overtime and additional hours
+• overtime and additional hours allowances

-• pay and allowances
+• performance and absence

 • probation